miguno/replephant/README.md

 * Java JDK/JRE >= 6
 * [Leiningen version 2](http://leiningen.org/) -- either install manually or use your favorite package manager such as [HomeBrew](http://mxcl.github.io/homebrew/) for Macs
+* Tested with Hadoop 1.0+ and Hadoop 0.20.203+ -- feel free to report back which other versions work with Replephant

 That's it!